GabeScott/standard-works-vault/General Conference/1978 April - Solving Emotional Problems in the Lord’s Own Way.md

 It is not an unkind or an unfeeling bishop who requires a member to work to the fullest extent he can for what he receives from Church welfare.

-There should not be the slightest embarrassment for any member to be assisted by the Church.
-Provided, that is that he has contributed all that he can.
+There should not be the slightest embarrassment for any member to be assisted by the Church. *Provided,* that is that he has contributed all that he can.

 President Romney has emphasized, “To care for people on any other basis is to do them more harm than good.

-“The purpose of Church welfare is not to relieve [a Church member] from taking care of himself.”
-(Conference Report, Oct.
+“The purpose of Church welfare is *not* to relieve \[a Church member\] from taking care of himself.” (*Conference Report,* Oct.
 1974, p.
 166; italics added.)

 The principle of self-reliance or personal independence is fundamental to the happy life.
 In too many places, in too many ways, we are getting away from it.

 The substance of what I want to say is this: The same principle self-reliance—has application to the spiritual and to the emotional.

-We have been taught to store a year’s supply of food, clothing, and, if possible, fuel—at home.
-There has been no attempt to set up storerooms in every chapel.
+We have been taught to store a year’s supply of food, clothing, and, if possible, fuel—*at home.* There has been no attempt to set up storerooms in every chapel.
 We know that in the crunch our members may not be able to get to the chapel for supplies.

 Can we not see that the same principle applies to inspiration and revelation, the solving of problems, to counsel, and to guidance?

-We need to have a source of it stored in every home, not just in the bishop’s office.
+We need to have a source of it *stored in every home,* not just in the bishop’s office.

 If we do not do that, we are quite as threatened spiritually as we should be were we to assume that the Church should supply all material needs.